bembit/veryseriousbusiness.xyz/src/content/posts/article-1.md

 ### Credit where credit is due.

 It's great to see jQuery from the 2010s, still in prod.
-Even if <a class="offlink" href="https://web.archive.org/web/20201124150805/https://www.deutschetelekomitsolutions.hu/karrier/nyitott-poziciok/">the site is from 2020.</a>, I'm sure it was just copied over from the previous.
+Even if <a href="https://web.archive.org/web/20201124150805/https://www.deutschetelekomitsolutions.hu/karrier/nyitott-poziciok/">the site is from 2020.</a>, I'm sure it was just copied over from the previous.
 A good representation of not needing React and gigabundlers for everything to exist and be functional, even in 2024.
 Well, mostly functional.

 ## Until next time, my sweet Magenta Princess.